Climate-based sweet corn planting guide for Yorkton, Saskatchewan

 Typical days to maturity 70–85

-Sweet Corn is generally practical in Yorkton, especially when gardeners plant on time and stay close to very early to mid-season varieties.
+Sweet corn is generally practical in Yorkton, especially when gardeners plant on time and stay close to very early to mid-season varieties.

-Sweet Corn is workable here, though the crop still rewards using the local season efficiently rather than assuming there is margin to spare.
+Sweet corn is workable here, though the crop still rewards using the local season efficiently rather than assuming there is margin to spare.

 Best local strategy: Sow on time, use reliable varieties, and protect early momentum.